wenhuiyao/CoroutinesAdapter/README.md

 [Examples usage of the core library](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md)

-Unfortunately, Kotlin coroutines can only be used directly by Kotlin, so this library is to adapt Kotlin to use by Java.
+Unfortunately, Kotlin coroutines core library can only be used directly by Kotlin, so this library is to adapt Kotlin to use by Java.

 NOTE:
 1. Kotlin coroutines is still an experimental feature